k3po/k3po/specification/k3po.control/SPEC.md

 ### Flow

-The communication between the test framework and the driver is a conversation - the test framework sends a command, the driver responds with an event sent asynchronously when the action is finished.
-The only exception is the FINISHED event - the START command will have two events as a response - STARTED when the execution of the scripts is started and FINISHED when the execution of the scripts is finished.
+The communication between the test framework and the driver is an asynchronous conversation - the test framework sends commands, the driver may respond with one or more events or it may not respond at all (no event sent) when the action is finished.

-Throughout the flow description bellow, **an error** represents an ERROR event sent by the driver.
+Throughout the flow description bellow, **an error** represents an ERROR event sent by the K3po driver.

 - The test framework initiates the conversation with a **PREPARE** command.
-This command will make the k3po server load and prepare a set of scripts for execution.
+This command will make the driver load and prepare a set of scripts for execution.
 The scripts are not yet executed, just loaded from disk and parsed.
-If there are ACCEPT instructions in the scripts, a bound on corresponding ports is performed.
+If there are ACCEPT instructions in the scripts, a bind on corresponding ports is performed.
 If the command is successful, the driver sends back a PREPARED event.
 In case of failure, an
-ERROR event is sent.
+ERROR event is sent with the cause of the failure.

 - If the PREPARED command is successful, a **START** command may be sent by the test framework.
 This command will start the execution of the clients in the scripts that were sent in the PREPARE command.
 If the command is successful, the driver sends back a STARTED event.
-This command will also trigger the sending of a FINISHED event whenever the scripts finished execution on the k3po server.
+This command will also trigger the sending of a FINISHED event whenever the scripts finished execution on the driver.
+In case of failure, an
+ERROR event is sent with the cause of the failure.

-- If there is no PREPARE command send before the START command or if the PREPARE command was not successful an error with a message "Script has not been prepared or is still preparing" must occur.
+- If there is no PREPARE command sent before the START command or if the PREPARE command was not successful an error with a message "Script has not been prepared or is still preparing" must occur.

 - If the START command was already sent, an error with a message "Script has already been started" must occur.

 - Any time after the PREPARE command and before the DISPOSE command, the test framework can send an **AWAIT** command for a barrier existing in the scripts.
 The command receives a response with a NOTIFIED event only when the corresponding barrier is notified.
+The NOTIFIED event may never be returned in case the barrier is never triggered.
 In case the barrier does not exist, an error must be returned.

 - Any time after the PREPARE command *and before DISPOSE?*, the test framework can send a **NOTIFY** command for a barrier existing in the scripts.
 The command notifies the barrier and a response with a NOTIFIED event is received.
 In case the barrier does not exist, an error must be returned.

 - Any time after the PREPARE command *and before DISPOSE?*, the test framework can send an **ABORT** command.
 The driver must abort the current execution.
-It may be sent any time after a PREPARE command.
+If the execution of the scripts is already finished, no event is sent back.
+If the execution is aborted by this command, a FINISHED event with the script that was executed so far must be returned.

 - Any time after the PREPARE command, the test framework can send a **DISPOSE** command.
 The driver must abort the execution and release the resources in use.
 When done, a DISPOSED event must be sent back.

-TODO - after the test is finished, you can start a new test from the beginning, with a new PREPARE.
-This does not seem to work very well.
-Usually the server gets stuck.
-Sometimes even a new connection will not help, still the test will not work.
-Should we support this or should we force the closing of the connection and opening a new one ? (refuse any command after a DISPOSE)
+TODO - Decision time :) - will we support multiple tests on the same connection or will we force closing the connection and reopening a new one ?

-TODO - at this moment, nothing is returned by the driver after an ABORT command.
-I think we should return something.
-A FINISHED is not acceptable, as it should return the executed script, which is not executed or is partial.
-Also, DISPOSED should not be returned, as the server is not disposed yet.
-Maybe we should create another event - ABORTED ?

-TODO - ABORT and DISPOSE commands have a very similar functionality currently.
-Theoretically, the difference is that DISPOSE will release the resources
-(it is actually calling abort and then release resources).
-But the driver seems to be in the same state after an ABORT or DISPOSE.
-Same commands can be sent with the same responses (call again AWAIT/NOTIFY/ABORT/DISPOSE).
-We need to clearly specify the different functionality for ABORT and DISPOSE or remove one of them.
+Anyway, we need to enforce a clear functionality after DISPOSE command.

 ### Commands